-Upon returning from vacation I couldn’t help but notice one of my pumpkins from my collection.
+Upon returning from the weekend away, I couldn’t help but notice one of my pumpkins from my collection.
 The skin of my Marina Di Chioggia had turned much darker than its original green and although I don’t know a whole heck of a lot about pumpkins and their various shades green, I do know that my prized Marina Di Chioggia is one of the most delectable of all the gourd breeds.

 From the coasts near Venice, love is in the air for the pumpkin aptly nicknamed “Deliziosa”.
 The hard, green shell of this heirloom pumpkin may be a pain to peel, or even get into for that matter, but it’s sweet, subtle flavour and silky flesh certainly make it worth it.
 To claim victory over the tough to surrender peel, just make one cut around to get in and clean out the seeds, then simply roast the pumpkin in a short depth of water for about 90 minutes at 350ºF.